zaschiff/GolangTheCompleteBootcamp/README.md

 ###### DaysOfMonth2

 Fifth and final problem of exercise 3.
 This program is a refactored version of the days in month problem from the last exercise.
 The refactored version utilizes a swtich statement rather than if statement.

+##### Exercise4Section4

+this is the fourth exercie in the section.
+It focuses on the use of for loops to repeat a body of code in go

+###### multiplicationTable

+The first problem in the exercise.
+To build a multiplication table after getting the size of the table from the user in the form of a comman line argument.

+###### mathTable

+The second problem of the exercise.
+This problem is similar to the multiplication table, except instead of just a size being entered at the command line, so to is the operation for the table to be built on.